Mateusz-Grzelinski/corpus-macro-replacer/README.md

     	default: false.
 Specify to override file specified in -output -input string
     	required.
 File or dir, must exist.
 If dir then changes macro recursively for all .E3D files.
-  -makro string
+  -makro value
     	required.
 Path to macro that should be replaced.
-Usually one of files in "C:\Tri D Corpus\Corpus 5.0\Makro" -minify
+Can be specified multiple times.
+Usually one of files in "C:\Tri D Corpus\Corpus 5.0\Makro"
+  -minify
     	default: false.
 Reduce file size by deleting spaces, (~7% size reduction) -output string